Hiking and Thru-hiking Guide to the New England Trail (NET)

 TREKKING POLES

-For trekking poles, I brought the Black Diamond Trail Ergo Cork trekking poles (winner of Best Overall in our Best Trekking Poles guide).
+For trekking poles, I brought the Black Diamond Trail Cork trekking poles.
 They’re light, mold to my hands, and don’t grow slick when I sweat.
 I’m very hard on my poles, and these aluminum poles are light but also hold up well despite everything I ask of them.
 Black Diamond has also gracefully replaced my poles many times when they’ve broken within the warranty period.
+Check out our Best Trekking Poles guide for other recommendations.

 COOKING SYSTEM